Abigail McShinsky | July 2019

 This is also the best way to stock up on grains, granolas, and even dried fruit!
 Lentils, rice, quinoa, chia, dried beans, flours, sugars, and even pasta can often be found in a well-stocked bulk section, as well.

 Pro-tip: Stores often feature items from their bulk section in their weekly sales flyer, so keep your eyes peeled, and you can easily double your savings!

 Buy frozen options too

 Not many things hold a candle to the nutrition provided by fresh, whole foods, with a notable exception - frozen!
 Frozen vegetables can be a lifesaver, and more and more stores are offering a range of organic frozen produce.
 This can often be far cheaper than their fresh counterparts, and have the added bonus of not spoiling.
 I’m a huge fan of Stahlbush Island Farms frozen veggies, as well as their frozen beans and rice.
 They are so convenient, come from an incredible farm, and taste so fresh.
 If you’re keeping an eye out for sales, you can easily stock up and have veggies ready at a moment’s notice.

-I know I talked about this last time, but this is really the biggest money-saver out there.
+Meal planning is really the biggest money-saver out there.
 If you know what foods you plan on making, you’re less likely to splurge on impulse buys.
-If you combine this with combing your local sales flyers, and planning meals around that, it’s a sure way to pinch those pennies!
-Also be sure to take inventory of what’s left in your refrigerator and freezer from the week before, and incorporate those into meals.
+If you combine this with combing your local sales flyers and planning meals around that, it’s a sure way to pinch those pennies!
+Also, be sure to take inventory of what’s left in your refrigerator and freezer from the week before, and incorporate those into meals.

 If I know that my favorite tofu is on sale, I’ll plan two meals around that in a given week, and perhaps use one of my bags of frozen veggies to make an easy stir-fry that is delicious, nutritious, and didn’t break the bank.